Get all the latest data for Canberra

 Yes, the analysis of Canberra's property market is included in our pack

-We constantly update this blog post, so you always get the freshest data and analysis on Canberra's best neighborhoods for property investment.
+We constantly update this blog post so you always get the freshest numbers and the most relevant analysis for Canberra's real estate market.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Canberra.

-Sources and methodology: we relied on the Australian Taxation Office legislative explanation of the temporary ban and FIRB guidance notes to interpret what property types are accessible.
-We also cross-checked with our own database of recent transactions involving foreign buyers in the ACT.
+Sources and methodology: we relied on the Australian Taxation Office's explanation of the temporary ban and FIRB Guidance Note 9 to interpret what property types are accessible to foreigners in early 2026.
+We cross-referenced these rules with our own analysis of Canberra's new-stock corridors.

 What's the Current Real Estate Market Situation by Area in Canberra?